galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 ## Count the number of reads per annotated gene

-To compare the expression of single genes between different conditions (*e.g.* with or without PS depletion), an essential step is the quantification of reads per gene. [**HTseq-count**](http://www-huber.embl.de/users/anders/HTSeq/doc/count.html) is one of the most popular tools for gene quantification.
+To compare the expression of single genes between different conditions (*e.g.* with or without PS depletion), an essential step is the quantification of reads per gene. [**HTSeq-count**](http://www-huber.embl.de/users/anders/HTSeq/doc/count.html) is one of the most popular tools for gene quantification.

-To quantify the number of reads mapped to a gene, an annotation of the genomic features as the genes is needed.
+To quantify the number of reads mapped to a gene, an annotation of the genomic features as it is in the genes is needed.

 :pencil2: ***Hands on!***